Master of Computer-Assisted Language Learning

 Students anywhere in the world can study this programme online either full-time or part-time.

 Normally the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.
 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.
 You are also required to meet UC’s English language requirements.

 Every candidate for the Degree of Master of Computer-Assisted Language Learning shall have:

 Note: The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.
-Students will normally be expected to have at least a B average in their 300-level courses.

 For futher entry requirements see the Regulations for the Master of Computer-Assisted Language Learning or use the admission requirements checker.

 The programme is offered online and students are not required to visit campus.
 The degree is made up of the following compulsory courses:

 - EDEM631 Foundations of Language Acquisition and Learning